ItsAsbreuk/itsa-gallery/src/gallery-itsadatetimepicker/README.md

 Most likely you will have a button-element on the page with a sort of calendar-icon.
 When pressed, you'll ask for one of the 3 Promises.
 This module has 3 methods that will create button-Nodes with nice css.
 Event better way is, to include the right html directly into the page.

 <u>Methods to create button-Nodes</u>
-There are 3 methods taht create buttonNodes.
+There are 3 methods who create buttonNodes.
 Remember that you have to insert them into the DOM yourself.

 * <b>Y.ItsaDateTimePicker.dateNode</b>()
 * <b>Y.ItsaDateTimePicker.timeNode</b>()